 Dedicate a full day to Ba Na Hills.
 The resort is about 45 minutes from central Da Nang by road.
 Allow an hour or more for the cable car up, time at the Golden Bridge and French Village, lunch on the mountain, and the cable car back down.

 Most travellers spend 5 to 7 hours at Ba Na Hills.
 Start early: be at the cable car station by 8am if possible.
 Queues build up significantly by mid-morning, especially on weekends and during Singapore and Vietnam school holidays.
-Read our Golden Bridge and Ba Na Hills guide for full logistics.
+Read our full Ba Na Hills guide for cable car logistics, 2026 ticket prices and timing.

 Day 3: Hoi An Ancient Town and Evening Lanterns